khabib-developer/dvoice-tts-node/README.md

 Replace `'YOUR_API_TOKEN'` with your actual API token from the DVoice TTS service.

+### Obtaining an API Token

+To use the DVoice TTS API, you need a valid API token.
+Visit the main website at [dvoice.uz](https://dvoice.uz) and navigate to [profile.dvoice.uz](https://profile.dvoice.uz) to create an account or log in.
+Once logged in, you can generate or retrieve your API token from your profile dashboard.

 ### 🔊 Generating a Single Audio File

 Use the `single()` method to generate an audio file from text: